Anna Vasa of Sweden: Move to Poland

 Cardinal Andrew Báthory proposed a marriage for her with the Prince of Transylvania.
-However Anna engaged herself to marry her father's first cousin Count Gustaf Brahe (1558-1615), son of Per Brahe the Elder and a future general in Poland.
+However Anna became engaged to marry her father's first cousin Count Gustaf Brahe (1558-1615), son of Per Brahe the Elder and a future general in Poland.
 They were raised together at court and were reportedly mutually in love with each other, and there were rumors that they met each other in secret in the home of Brahe's sister Ebba Sparre.
 In 1587, Gustaf Brahe followed Sigismund and Anna to Poland when Sigismund was elected king there.
 In 1589, he formally asked Sigismund for Anna's hand, and while he was not given a clear answer, he was not refused, which made him hope that he might be accepted.
 The potential marriage between princess Anna and Gustaf Brahe was fiercely opposed by Duke Charles, who viewed it as a plot of Gustav Brahe to make princess Anna ruling queen regnant of Sweden while her only brother Sigismund was absent in Poland, and he therefore used their relationship in his libelous chronicle Karlskrönikan.
 Although it was not the most desirable marriage proposed, Anna declined all other suitors.
 As time passed, nothing came of her intended marriage, and both Anna and Brahe remained unmarried.
 A definite explanation of this has not been found in historical sources, but Gustaf Brahe remained at the side of Sigismund and Anna all his life and ultimately followed them to Poland when they left Sweden for good.